Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Austin actually eats.

 Magnolia Cafe (South Congress) ★ 4.0

-Magnolia Cafe in Austin is the South Congress 24-hour diner, a counter institution running queso, migas and pancakes through the night, weekends round the clock.
+Magnolia Cafe in Austin is the South Congress 24-hour diner, a counter institution running queso, migas and pancakes through the night, weekends round.

 Signature: Mag mud (queso), Love migas, Gingerbread pancake